Skip To Main Content

 Jarrett was a four-year starter and a two-time all-conference honoree as a setter at Division III Mount Union University in Alliance, Ohio.
 She ended her career for the Purple Raiders ranking among the program's top 10 in career hitting percentage, career assists, and career assists per set.
 During her senior season, she registered 917 assists, posted two triple-doubles, and was named All-Ohio Athletic Conference First Team and AVCA Great Lakes All-Region Honorable Mention.
 While she was an undergraduate student, she served as the Head Volleyball Coach for the 15-year-old Junior Olympic Team at the Tri-State Volleyball Academy.

 Jarrett graduated from Mount Union in 2018 with a Bachelor of Arts in sports business with a double minor in business administration and psychology.
-She earned her Master's of Education sports leadership and coaching from West Liberty in 2020.
+She earned her Master's of Education in sports leadership and coaching from West Liberty in 2020.